 As a manager-of-managers, Mercer selects specialist investment managers for each sector, thereby delegating the selection of securities to those managers.

-We have more than 100 staff involved in manager research which allows us to track over 5,400 managers and more than 26,000 investment strategies across the globe.
+We have more than 200 employees involved in manager research we track over 6,700 managers and more than 35,000 investment strategies across the globe.
 Each investment option is carefully constructed and we monitor every manager on behalf of our investors.